lmansfieldPC/iOSAppDevelopment/lab1.md

 2. Copy and paste the starter code into https://www.programiz.com/swift/online-compiler/ to run in and test your rearrangement of the lines.
 3. When you have finished, copy and paste your code into a file (a Google doc will do), and submit it to the Hub.

-#### Note!
-Do not delete `import Foundation` in the Swift playground.
-It is required for the code to run.

 ## Coding Challenges